 The Health and Wellness Center is a $63.5M project funded by student fees that will provide a dedicated recreation facility for UNC Charlotte students.
 Construction begins in the summer of 2017.
 The facility is expected to open in Fall 2019.

 ANSWER: The new multi-level facility will feature a variety of spaces, equipment and services requested by students during focus groups and surveys.

 Everything in the new center is designed to help you lead a healthier, active lifestyle.
-Features include: an indoor pool, multi-purpose courts, group fitness studios, a cycling studio, an elevated running/walking track, fitness space including cardio and strength training equipment, and more.
+Features include: an indoor pool, an outdoor pool, multi-purpose courts, group fitness studios, a cycling studio, an elevated running/walking track, fitness space including cardio and strength training equipment, and more.

 3. How will it be funded?

 ANSWER: The Health and Wellness Center will be funded by student fees, but with no increase to student debt fees for new construction.

 The timing could not be better for a new campus recreation center at UNC Charlotte.
 Students typically pay fees for facility construction and operating costs.
 However, due to the retirement of the Barnhardt Student Activity Center debt fee and the pending reduction of the Student Union debt fee, there is no need to raise students fees to cover the cost of construction of the Health and Wellness Center.

 Students will see an annual operating fee phased in over the next four years of $15 per year until reaching the facility's full operating fee of $65 per year in 2020-21.
 The purpose of the phased increase is to ensure that those paying the full annual fee enjoy full access to the facility.
 It is also important to note that despite this change, students will only incur a net increase of $50 in their overall University fees.
 This is because UNC Charlotte has been able to retire enough debt to reduce the debt fee by $15.